CSCfi/csc-user-guide/docs/support/tutorials/ml-llm.md

 # Working with large language models on supercomputers

-This guide gives some examples and hints on how to work with large language models on CSC's supercomputers.
+This guide gives some examples and hints on how to work with large language models (LLMs) on CSC's supercomputers.

-## GPUs and GPU memory
+## LLMs and GPU memory

 If you are doing inference (using a model, rather than training), you can in some cases do without a GPU, for example if the model is small